MohammadWasil/Quora-Insincere-Question-Classification/README.md

 ## Run the code

 **1) Quota_Insincere_Question.ipynb:** This notebbok is used for hyper parameter tunning.
 You can run this on google colab. <>
-**2) Kaggle Submission CuDNN GRU F2 Threshold.py:** This file is used for training and for creating kaggle submission file.
+**2) Kaggle Submission CuDNN GRU F2 Threshold.py:** This file is used for training with GRU units, with specific hyper parameters, shown in the above table and for creating kaggle submission file.